Composite Boson Mapping for Lattice Boson Systems

 In Fig. 1, we have depicted three characteristic points at $t=0.04$; namely, ${\bf a}$ is at the p-h line in the Mott phase, ${\bf b}$ is still in the Mott phase but away from the p-h line, and ${\bf c}$ is in the superfluid phase.
 Fig. 3 shows particle- and hole-like excitations for $k_y=0$ as a function of $k_x$ for ${\bf a}$ and ${\bf b}$ inside the Mott phase.
 The degeneracy of the particle and hole modes for point ${\bf a}$ approaching $\mathbf{k=0}$ is clearly seen in this figure.
 Away from the p-h line and still in the Mott phase (point ${\bf b}$), this degeneracy is broken and the hole is favored against the particle mode.
 Well inside the superfluid phase (point ${\bf c}$), we recognize a gapless mode (Goldstone) with the characteristic linear dispersion at low momentum, as well as a gapped mode.
 An analysis of the CB structure $U^{\alpha}_{\mathbf{m}}$ of each mode, similar to the one performed in Ref. \cite{Pek} shows that the gapless mode is a phase-like mode, while the gapped mode is an amplitude-like mode.

-As already shown in Fig. 1, the p-h line crosses the tip of the Mott lobe where the quantum phase transition is driven at constant density $\left(\rho=1\right)$.
-The phase transition at the lobe tip can be understood within the Higgs mechanism, as has been recently discussed in Refs. \cite{Pollet, Endres}.
+The phase transition taking place at the lobe tip along a constant density line $\left(\rho=1\right)$ can be understood in terms of an $O(2)$ relativistic field theory, as has been recently discussed in Refs. \cite{Pollet, Endres}.
 Fig. \ref{higgs} displays how doubly degenerate excitations along the p-h line inside the Mott insulator vanish at the critical point.
 In the superfluid region, one of them remains at zero excitation energy (Goldstone) while the other one grows for increasing hopping (Higgs).
 In both cases, their structure mixes particle- and hole-like states of the cluster.
 The CBMFT results not only match the experimental data \cite{Endres} remarkably well but also gives an excellent description of the critical point.

 {\it Conclusions.}-- We have introduced a cluster composite boson mapping which separates intra- and inter-cluster degrees of freedom.
 The former are treated exactly while the latter can be approximated using standard many-body methods applied to the resulting CB Hamiltonian.
-We have here shown that a mean field approximation to the CB interaction for the Bose-Hubbard model produces an accurate description of the Mott-superfluid phase diagram compared to QMC results.
+We have here shown that a mean-field approximation to the CB interaction for the Bose-Hubbard model produces an accurate description of the Mott-superfluid phase diagram compared to QMC results.
 Densities and dispersions are found in quantitative agreement with more sophisticated techniques like VCA.
 The recently measured Higgs mode is also computed and found to be in remarkable agreement with experiment.
-Further improvement of the theory beyond the mean field second-order approximation employed in this paper is feasible.
+Further improvement of the theory beyond the mean-field $2^{nd}$ order approximation employed in this work is feasible.
 Most importantly, CBMFT is readily applicable to other many-body problems where frustration, synthetic gauge fields or long range interactions pose significant hurdles to existing state-of-the-art methodologies.

-We acknowledge useful discussions with Carlos A. Jimenez-Hoyos, L. Isaev, and G. Ortiz.
-This work was supported in part by the Spanish Ministry of Economy and Competitiveness under grants FIS2009-07277, FIS2012-34479, and BES-2010-031607.
-GES is a Welch Foundation Chair (C-0036).
+We acknowledge useful discussions with C A. Jimenez-Hoyos, L. Isaev, and G. Ortiz.
+This work was supported by grants FIS2009-07277, FIS2012-34479 and BES-2010-031607 of the Spanish Ministry of Economy and Competitiveness.
+GES is supported by DOE DE-FG02-09ER16053 and The Welch Foundation (C-0036).